Learn about copyright laws in Canada and the U.S.

 The definition of "copyright" is literally in the word itself.
 It is the right to copy.
-Copyright describes the legal rights of the owner of intellectual property.
-The person who owns the copyright to work, such as song lyrics or an original drawing, is the only person who can copy that work or give permission to someone else to copy it.
+It describes the legal rights of the owner of intellectual property.
+A person who owns the copyright to a work, such as song lyrics or an original drawing, is the only person who can copy that work or grant permission to someone else to copy it.

-According to Canada's Copyright Act, copyright is "The sole right to produce or reproduce a work or any substantial part thereof in any material form, to perform the work or any substantial part of it or, in the case of a lecture, to deliver it.
-If the work is unpublished, to publish the work or any substantial part thereof."
+According to Canada's Copyright Act, copyright is "the sole right to produce or reproduce a work or a substantial part of it in any form.
+It includes the right to perform the work or any substantial part of it or, in the case of a lecture, to deliver it.
+If the work is unpublished, copyright includes the right to publish the work or any substantial part of it."

 In addition to being able to assign their copyright, license it, or use it for funding, copyright holders may also collect royalties when others use their copyrighted work.

 How Is Copyright Granted?

-Copyright differs from other intellectual property in that copyright is automatically created when a person creates a copyrightable work that is an original literary (including software), dramatic, musical, or artistic work.
-There is no need to register such an original work in order for it to "be copyrighted."
+Copyright differs from other intellectual property in that copyright is automatically created when a person creates a copyrightable work that is an original literary (including software code), dramatic, musical, or artistic work.
+There is no need to register such an original work in order for it to be copyrighted.
 As soon as an individual creates an original piece of art, for example, they have an automatic copyright on the resulting work.

 This protection even extends internationally to a degree.
 Unlike other intellectual property rights, copyrights are automatically applicable to many countries that have copyright treaties with the U.S. and Canada.

 Exactly What Can be Protected by Copyright?

 Copyright law applies to a broad range of intellectual property including:

-- Writings of almost any kind – books, articles, reviews, poems, essays, blogs, etc., whether online or in print.
-Also includes plays and writings for movies or broadcast.
+- Writings of almost any kind—books, articles, reviews, poems, essays, blogs, etc., whether online or in print, and plays or writings for movies or broadcast

 - Website contents—including text, pictures, graphics, and even the page layout